HDFGroup/h5serv/docs/Reference/Group.rst

 *WARNING:* all attributes and links of the group will be removed.
 Groups and Datasets that are referenced by this group's links will not be removed however.

-*NOTE:*  The Root Group can not be deleted (except by deleting the domain).
+*NOTE:*  The Root Group of a collection can not be deleted (except by deleting the domain).
 Attempting to delete the Root Group will return a status of 403 - Forbidden.

 Request